Black (2022 film)

 Black is a 2022 Indian Telugu-language crime action thriller film written and directed by GB Krishna and produced by Mahankali Diwakar for Mahankali Movies.
 The film features Aadi Sai Kumar and Darshana Banik in lead roles with Kaushal Manda, Aamani, Prudhvi Raj and Thagubothu Ramesh in pivotal roles.
-Songs and background score are composed by Suresh Bobbili.
+Songs and background score are composed by Suresh Bobbili and P.V.R.
+Raja, respectively.

 Plot

 Aditya and Arjun are twins, Aditya becomes a policeman as per his father's wish.
 Arjun is attracted to Radhaki and falls in love with her.
 Meanwhile, Arjun accidentally gets involved in a mysterious robbery and murder case.
-As the investigation takes a new turn with the entry of the new boss Vihan Varma Sub- Inspector of Police, Adithya finds out shocking secrets related to his past.
+As the investigation takes a new turn with the entry of the new boss Vihan Varma Sub- Inspector of Police, Aditya finds out shocking secrets related to his past.